Pumpkin Swirl Cheesecake

 I love using sour cream in my cheesecakes.
 It makes them extra creamy and tangy.

-I’ve seen people say that you can use heavy cream or full-fat Greek yogurt in its place in cheesecakes, but I’ve never tried it, much less in this pumpkin swirl cheesecake.
+I’ve seen people suggest using heavy cream or full-fat Greek yogurt as a substitute for cream cheese in cheesecakes, but I’ve never tried it, much less in this pumpkin swirl cheesecake.

 If you’re up for experimenting, you can try it.
 But be prepared; it might not work!
 If it’s important that this cheesecake not have cracks, then I wouldn’t risk it.